sentinel-official/docs/docs/nodes/health-check/overview.md

 This check tests:
 - the node endpoint
 - the node configuration
-- the node gigabyte price (less than 20 DVPN)
+- the node gigabyte price (less than 20 P2P)
-- the node hourly price (15 DVPN for datacenters and 31,5 DVPN for residentials nodes, both expressed in udvpn)
+- the node hourly price (15 P2P for datacenters and 31,5 P2P for residentials nodes, both expressed in udvpn)
 - the node connectivity

 :::note